 Canada’s IEC program offers some of the longest working holiday options available in the world.

-For this reason, one of the biggest problems with buying the best IEC travel insurance is finding a company that offers 2 year travel insurance for Canada.
+For this reason, one of the biggest problems with buying the best IEC travel insurance is finding a company that offers two year travel insurance for Canada.

 It can be such a rare occurrence that some working holiday companies advise their clients that there is no such thing.
 This is absolutely not true.

-Another thing to remember is that buying the cheapest travel insurance for Canada usually isn’t a good idea.
-Be sure to look at the coverage limits and whether the policy is suitable for your plans.
+Another thing to remember is that the cheapest travel insurance for Canada may not be the best travel insurance for you.
+Be sure to look at the coverage limits and whether the policy is suitable for your travel plans.

-Some of the links in this post are affiliate links, which means if you buy IEC insurance through this click I receive a small percentage at no extra cost to you.
+Some of the links in this post are affiliate links.
+If you buy IEC insurance through one of these links, I may receive a small percentage of the sale at no extra cost to you.